MichaelHinrichs/FinModelUtility/FinModelUtility/Cmb/README.md

 # CMB

-Library for parsing Grezzo's .cmb model format, which was used in the following games:
+Library for extracting models from Grezzo's .cmb model format, which was used in the following games:

 - Ever Oasis
 - Luigi's Mansion 3D